Xuyuanp/nerdtree-git-plugin/README.md

 `let g:NERDTreeShowIgnoredStatus = 1` (a heavy feature may cost much more time)

+> How to add a symbol even on unmodified files

+This is useful, if you want to have a consistent indentation.

+`let g:NERDTreeGitUnchangedIndicator = '-'`

 ## Credits

 *  [scrooloose](https://github.com/scrooloose): Open API for me.